Nitham Oru Vaanam: Veera-Meenakshi story arc

-Mathivathani-Prabhakaran story arc
+Mathivadani-Prabhakaran story arc

-Mathivathani alias Mathi, a care free girl who wishes for a love marriage, runs away the night before marriage.
-On the way, she meets Prabhakaran alias Prabha (who is also portrayed by Ashok Selvan) with whom she travels in a car but later comes to know that he consumed poison because of love failure.
-She admits him in hospital while Mathi's father comes to hospital looking for her.
-He asks Prabha to tie wedding thread around Mathi's neck.
+Mathivadani alias Mathi, a care-free girl who wishes for a love marriage, runs away the night before her wedding.
+En route, she meets Prabhakaran alias Prabha with whom she travels in a car but later comes to know that he consumed poison because of love failure.
+She admits him in hospital while Mathi's father comes to the hospital looking for her.
+He asks Prabha to tie the wedding thread around Mathi's neck.
 When Prabha is about to do so, Mathi falls unconscious with her nose bleeding.
 Then, the story abruptly ends.

-Arjun desperate to find answers, goes to the doctor's house to confront her.
-But she says that these both the stories are real life stories and gives address of real Meenakshi-Veera who are in Kolkata and Mathi-Prabha who are in Himachal Pradesh.
-Arjun decides to meet them in real to know what happened next in their lives.
+Arjun, desperate to find answers, goes to the doctor's house to confront her.
+But she says that these both the stories are real life stories and gives the addresses of the real Meenakshi-Veera who are in Kolkata and Mathi-Prabha who are in Himachal Pradesh.
+Arjun decides to meet them in person to know what happened next in their lives.

-While Arjun is in his journey, Subhadra alias Subha accompanies him.
-First they go to Kolkata to meet Meenakshi to learn the truth, it is there that they meet Meenakshi and she narrates the rest of the story that Veera died in the building crash.
-But instead of feeling sad and hopeless she feels motivated and takes her newborn baby to Kolkata to pursue her basketball career.
-Now she is a basketball coach.
-Arjun who feels disappointed, decides to call off but Subha forces to meet Mathi-Prabha and then decide for himself.
+On his journey, Arjun is accompanied by Subhadra alias Subha.
+First, they go to Kolkata to meet Meenakshi, who narrates that Veera died in the building crash.
+Instead of feeling sad and hopeless, she felt motivated and took her newborn baby to Kolkata to pursue her basketball career and now works as a basketball coach.
+Arjun feels disappointed and decides to call off the other meeting, but Subha urges him to meet Mathi-Prabha and then decide for himself.
 So they continue their journey.

-There, we come to know Subha's backstory too.
+There, we come to know Subha's backstory.